-Synchronous class time: Wednesdays 10:30 am - 1:30 pm.
+Synchronous class time: Wednesdays 10:30 a.m. - 1:30 p.m.
+EST.

 Mode of Delivery: For 2020 this course will be conducted online, synchronously, using Zoom technology.
 Presentations and discussions will be done in weekly Zoom meetings during class time.